OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/10-Testing_for_IMAP_SMTP_Injection.md

 The situation S2 is harder to test successfully.
 The tester needs to use blind command injection in order to determine if the server is vulnerable.

-On the other hand, the last situation (S3) is not revelant in this paragraph.
+On the other hand, the last situation (S3) is not relevant in this paragraph.

 > List of vulnerable parameters
 >